IBM Cloud Docs

 • Local subnets: Specify one or more subnets in the Power Virtual Server workspace that you want to connect through the VPN tunnel.

-• Peer subnets: Specify one or more subnets in the on-premises network that you want to connect through the VPN tunnel.
+• Peer subnets: Specify one or more subnets in the network in your client-managed environment that you want to connect through the VPN tunnel.

 • Dead peer detection: Shows the dead peer detection settings for the VPN connection.
 You can use the settings information to detect a dead IKE peer.
 These settings are displayed for informational purposes only; you cannot modify these settings.